Table of Contents

-Barcelona, a city renowned for its artistic genius, architectural wonders, and vibrant urban life, comes alive every September with La Mercè, the most iconic and grand festival celebrating the city’s patron saint, Our Lady of Mercy (La Mare de Déu de la Mercè).
+Barcelona, a city renowned for its artistic genius and architectural wonders, comes alive every September with La Mercè, the most iconic festival celebrating the city’s patron saint.
+Initially, to plan your complete itinerary, including transport and major attractions, we recommend you consult our Ultimate Barcelona Travel Guide.

 🗓️ The Official Program: Festivals, Traditions, and Spectacles.